 Recommended Wearing Time:

 Most bouffant caps are made of non-latex materials.
-However, in the event you have a sensitivity to polypropylene or other synthetic fabrics, be sure to check the product specifications for material details before use.
+However, if you are sensitive to polypropylene or other synthetic fabrics, be sure to check the product specifications before use to understand the material details.